KyleJonas/StayAwake/README.md

 # StayAwake
 Keep teams active and computer awake

+Requires pipenv

-cd in StayAwake directory and then run `pipenv run start'
+cd in StayAwake directory and then run 'pipenv run start'